Cahora Bassa: Related economic activities

 Most of the electricity generated by Cahora Bassa, which is located on the Zambezi River in western Mozambique, is sold to nearby South Africa.
 In 2006, Cahora Bassa transmitted about 1,920 megawatts of power, but the infrastructure is capable of higher production levels and the company had plans to almost double its output by 2008.
 In 1994 the total installed capacity in Mozambique was 2,400 MW of which 91% was hydroelectric.

 A considerable kapenta fishery has developed in the reservoir.
 The kapenta is assumed to originate from Lake Kariba where it was introduced from Lake Tanganyika.
 Annual catch of kapenta in the Cahora Bassa dam in 2003 exceeded 10,000 tonnes.

+Sharks

-It is widely believed that there is a breeding colony of Zambezi sharks "trapped" inside the dam.
+It is widely believed that there is a breeding colony of Zambezi sharks "trapped" inside the reservoir.
 As the bull shark is known to travel more than 100 km upstream, this phenomenon does not conflict with existing scientific and biological fact.
 Usually an ocean-dwelling species, bull sharks are perfectly capable of living in fresh water for their entire lifespan.
 Local tribes have indeed reported sightings (and attacks) by this isolated community of shark, although these have yet to be substantiated with hard evidence.